AdobeDocs/experience-manager-cloud-service.en/help/headless/aem-edge-rest-openapi.md

   * JSON responses to REST `GET` requests are inherently cacheable.
 GraphQL `POST` requests are not cacheable, unless they are made so; for example, by using AEM Persisted Queries that are stored on the server and requested with REST-like `GET`requests.

-* Efficiency of content delivery.
+* Efficiency of content delivery

   * Focus

-    With GraphQL client applications can request the exact content that they need for rendering - and no more.
+    * With GraphQL client applications can request the exact content that they need for rendering - and no more.
 This approach prevents content over-delivery, with excessive content payloads, and unnecessary bandwidth consumption.

   * Single endpoint

-  While in REST every API request is an endpoint, in GraphQL there is only one common endpoint, and different content requests are expressed as queries using that common endpoint.
+    * While in REST every API request is an endpoint, in GraphQL there is only one common endpoint, and different content requests are expressed as queries using that common endpoint.

 * Rapid Prototyping

-  REST is a 2-step process:
+  * REST is a 2-step process:

     1. Fetch content with API.
     2. In the JSON response, determine what to use for rendering in the client app.

     With GraphQL this is a one-step process, brought together in the GraphQL query, and can make prototyping easier.